ric9rdo/ric9rdo.github.io/_posts/2024-05-02-Security4Life-not-just-business-hours.md

 | Recommendations                                                                                            |
 |-------------------------------------------------------------------------------------------------------------|
 | - Prioritize Security AND Privacy first<br> - Be suspicious - don't trust, verify.
 If it looks like, smells like, and tastes like something malicious, it probably is<br> - Avoid using cloud storage for sensitive information<br> - Remember "Cloud" = someone else's computer<br> - Practice email compartmentalization (Professional, Family, Spam, Banks...)<br> - Remove metadata (EXIF, IPTC, XMP) from photos before posting online<br> - Avoid publicly announcing travel plans until after returning<br> - Avoid connecting to public wifi without using a VPN<br> - Regularly check for leaks on personal emails (e.g. Intelx)<br> - Conduct regular OSINT lookups on yourself to assess public exposure<br> - Harden mobile security configurations<br> - Maintain regular backups of personal files on two separate drives in different locations (e.g. CarbonCopyCloner, TimeMachine...)<br> - Share and educate friends and family about security best practices |

+Please chare these tips with your friends and family, specially the young ones :)